Aylur/astal/docs/guide/lua/first-widgets.md

 :::info
 Bindings have an `:as()` method which lets you transform the assigned value.
-In the case of a Label, its label property expects a string, so it needs to be turned to a string first.
+In the case of a Label, its label property expects a string, so it needs to be converted into a string first.
 :::

 :::tip